mtumilowicz/java11-vavr093-validation-workshop/README.md

     * `ValidationException`

 # theory in a nutshell
-* The Validation control is an applicative functor and facilitates accumulating errors'
+* `Validation` is an applicative functor and facilitates accumulating errors
-* When trying to compose Monads, the combination process will short circuit at the first encountered error
+* when trying to compose Monads, the combination process will short circuit at the first encountered error as getting subsequent wrapped values depends on results of previous calculations
-* But 'Validation' will continue processing the combining functions, accumulating all errors
+* `Validation` will continue processing accumulating all errors (if any)
-* This is especially useful when doing validation of multiple fields, say a web form, and you want to know all errors encountered, instead of one at a time
+* it is especially useful when doing validation of multiple fields, say a web form, and you want to know all errors encountered, instead of one at a time
-* opposite to Bean Validation standard (JSR-303 and JSR-349)
-* we dont need any infrastructure providers (AOP, dynamic proxies, DI)
+* contrary to Bean Validation standard (JSR-303 and JSR-349) - we dont need any infrastructure providers (AOP, dynamic proxies, DI)
 * `interface Validation<E, T> extends Value<T>, Serializable`
     * `interface Value<T> extends Iterable<T>`
 * two implementations: